Aging in the transport on the corrugated ratchet potential: Results and Discussion

 The spatial disorder slows down the particle collective motion and the mean velocity decreases over time (subtransport) or at most, it can be constant.
 This is clearly observed in Fig. \ref{v}, where we show the mean velocity as a function of $\tau$, for the same values of thermal noise as those corresponding to the previous figure.
-The mean velocity is constant or tends to decrease as $v \sim \tau ^{-\alpha }$, with $\alpha >0$ and for $\tau >> 1$.
+The mean velocity is constant or tends to decrease as $<v> \sim \tau ^{-\alpha }$, with $\alpha >0$ and for $\tau >> 1$.

-Following the reasoning in \cite{Khoury2011} applied to anomalous difussion, we establish a relation between the exponents $\alpha$ and $\beta$ of the velocity and the mean-square displacement, respectively.
+Following the reasoning in \cite{Khoury2011} applied to anomalous diffusion, we establish a relation between the exponents $\alpha$ and $\beta$ of the velocity and the diffusion coefficient, respectively.
 As mentioned previously, the quenched noise can alter the very elementary properties of Brownian motion.
-For Brownian motion, the $MSD$ depends linearly on time as
+For Brownian motion, $D$ is a constant given by

 provided the first two moments $\left<\tau_p\right>$ and $\left<\tau_p^2\right>$ of the distribution $P(\tau_p)$ are finite, where $\tau_p$ is the time that it takes a single particle to cover the spatial period of the ratchet potential $\lambda_p$ over the course of its trajectory for long enough time.
 In contrast, when any of the first two moments of $P(\tau_p)$ diverges, anomalous diffusion can be obtained.